imxugan/CSGO-Skill/extra/Guides/equipment_guide.md

 <br/><br/>

 ### UMP-45
-This SMG used to hold the title of "The $1200 rifle," but now it's high damage falloff has reduced this to highest damaging SMG to a deadly close-range monster.
+This SMG used to hold the title of "The $1200 rifle," but now it's high damage falloff has reduced this to a deadly close-range monster.
 This gun acts just like any rifle at close ranges, and still holds the longest headshot range of all SMGs.

 *The misunderstood middle child of the SMG family, the UMP45's small magazine is the only drawback to an otherwise versatile close-quarters automatic.*